-Parakeets can certainly eat honey, but they really shouldn’t have a lot.
+Parakeets can eat honey, but they shouldn’t have a lot.
 Even sugary fruits have to be limited, so a real sugar like honey should be a rare treat indeed.
-Also, if your parakeets really get hooked on the honey treats they can start rejecting normal seed and demand sugary treats all the time.
+Also, if your parakeets get hooked on honey treats they may start rejecting normal seed and demand sugary treats all the time.
 Maintaining a healthy budgie weight is critical to long-term good health, and trying to break a parakeet of a sugar habit would be a frustrating nightmare!

 Honey can be very useful to help perk up an ailing parakeet and get the some extra energy and calories to burn.
 I think that honey should be reserved for an emergency treat, you could even keep a Honey Straw or two in your parakeet’s first aid kit.